Roja Ramani: Career

 She had started her career at the age of 7 in 1966 in the title role of Bhaktha Prahaladha in Telugu.
 It is the first full-length Eastman color feature film which was produced by AVM Productions.
 It was a blockbuster hit film.
 She acted in more than 40 films as a child artist and at the age of 13 she acted as a lead in the Malayalam movie Chemparathy which went on to be a record breaking hit and was a trendsetter at the time.
 The movie was remade with Roja Ramani in Telugu as Kanne Vayasu and in Tamil as Paruva Kaalam which also went on to be huge hits.

 She has acted in more than 130 films in Telugu, Tamil, Kannada, Malayalam, Hindi and Odia.
 She also lent her voice for over 400 films in Telugu and Tamil for the leading heroines at the time like Suhasini, Meena, Roja, Radhika, Soundarya, Ramba, Ramya Krishna, Vijaya Shanthi, Shilpa Shetty, Divya Bharathi, Nagma, and Khushbu.

 She won the AP State Television Award, International Children's Film Festival Award, Filmfare Award, International Film Festival - Indian Panorama Award, and Zee Kutumbam Award.

 Personal life

-She married Chakrapani, a Telugu actor in Odia and Telugu films, in 1981 at the age of 22, after meeting him on set.
+She married Chakrapani, a Telugu actor in Odia and Telugu films, in 1981 at the age of 22, after meeting him on the sets of the Odia film Punarmilan (1977).
 He later became a producer, director, and the head of ETV Oriya.
 They have a son, Tarun, an actor in Telugu cinema, and a daughter, Amulya, who holds a degree in psychology and works as an interior designer.